 Emojis have managed to infiltrate nearly every facet of our online interactions.
 And it’s no wonder — written virtual communication is in desperate need of emotional subtext.
-Hence, emojis are used as visual representations of our emotions, and enrich plain text with nuances in meaning and tone that help us identify the true intent behind messages.
+Hence, emojis are used as visual representations of our emotions.
+They enrich plain text with nuances in meaning and tone that help us identify the true intent behind messages.
 Plus, they can be a lot of fun 😃.
+Moreover, these small digital images that express ideas and emotions are used in business as well.

 But, not all types of communication are equally receptive to fun.
 In particular, the use of emojis in business communication has always been a point of discussion.
 Even now, when 80.69% of the world’s population walks around with at least one smartphone in their pocket, sending your boss an email with a smiley-face attached might get you in a world of trouble… or you might get a smiley in return.
 It could honestly go either way.